sojs-coding/mcp-security-merge/run-with-google-adk/README.md

 # Prebuilt ADK Agent Usage Guide

-This guide provides instructions on how to run the prebuilt ADK (Agent Development Kit) agent both locally and in cloud run (if necessary for demos).
+This guide provides instructions on how to run the prebuilt ADK (Agent Development Kit) agent both locally and in Cloud Run (if necessary for demos).

 ## 1. Running Agent locally (Setup time - about 5 minutes)